antarctica/ansible-laravel-5/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Configures version 5 of the Laravel framework
+Configures support for a Laravel 5 application

 ## Overview